Public Records & Services in Wessington

 Criminal Records

 Criminal records in Beadle County cover felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
 These records are maintained by the Beadle County Sheriff's Office and the South Dakota Unified Judicial System.
-Background checks can be requested through the South Dakota Bureau of Investigation, which provides statewide criminal history information.
+Background checks can be requested through the South Dakota Division of Criminal Investigation, which provides statewide criminal history information.
 The Bureau offers fingerprint-based checks, making sure of thorough background verification for residents and employers.

 Vital Records